Data request commands

 Definition:

-Reads VTAP boot information including firmware version, API level and unique serial number.
+Reads VTAP boot information including core firmware version, API level and unique serial number.

 API level: 0